New Student Programming Coordinator

 - Ability to run training sessions for student leaders and host leadership workshops

-- Ability to work some weekends and ability to work approximately one (1) evening a week during the academic year
+- Ability to work some weekends and one (1) evening a week during the academic year

 - Ability to work in an on-call crisis response duty rotation being on-call 24/7 for one week at a time approximately 8 weeks a year